 Dr Ian Ralby is nonresident senior fellow at the Atlantic Council Global Energy Center and an expert in maritime security, private security, international law and transnational crime.
 He has assisted international efforts to develop accountability for armed contractors, and continues to work closely with governments and international organisations on maritime law and security issues.
 He frequently works on offshore and land-based energy matters.
 Dr Ralby is an adjunct professor of maritime law and security at the US Department of Defense's Africa Center for Strategic Studies, a key opinion former on maritime security at NATO, and CEO of his own consultancy, I.R.
 Consilium LLC.

-This event will be chaired by Pierre Noel, Senior Fellow for Economic and Energy Security, IISS.
-It will take place in the Trafalgar Room, Arundel House, 13–15 Arundel Street, Temple Place, London WC2R 3DX*.
+This event was chaired by Pierre Noel, Senior Fellow for Economic and Energy Security, IISS.
+It took place in the Trafalgar Room, Arundel House, 13–15 Arundel Street, Temple Place, London WC2R 3DX*.